matt-chlorophyll/AI_Programming/VSL_Occupation/USAGE_GUIDE.md

 python test_single_occupation.py
 ```

-This will generate data for the "Hospitals" occupation and save it to `test_result.xlsx`.
+This will generate data for the "Hospitals" occupation, including class action information if available, and save it to `test_result.xlsx`.

 ### Scenario 3: Generate Data for Multiple Occupations (Using an Input File)